22 Key Differences Between Old Money and New Money Millionaires

 Attitudes Toward Wealth Display

-New money?
-They want you to see it.
-The designer brands, the luxury cars, the penthouses with skyline views, it’s all part of celebrating success.
-Old money calls it excessive.
-New money calls it enjoying the rewards of hard work.
+New money millionaires want you to see it.
+Designer brands, luxury cars, penthouses with skyline views, it’s all part of celebrating success.

 Related Video: Stealth Wealth Tips: Become Rich, Without Anyone Knowing